Reason Riders Atheist Motorcycle Association® Bylaws

-MISSION STATEMENT - The Reason Riders shall, in all ways, attempt to serve the communities they exist in.
+MISSION STATEMENT – The Reason Riders Atheist Motorcycle Association, henceforth known as RRAMA, shall, in all ways, attempt to serve the communities they exist in.
 They shall never detract from the public trust and they shall never shock the conscience of the governing bodies of the municipalities.
-The Reason Riders should, at all times, further the Atheist philosophy and acceptance by the community, by acting responsibly and showing respect to all.
+RRAMA should, at all times, further the Atheist philosophy and acceptance by the community, by acting responsibly and showing respect to all.
 It should be the intent of each member and prospective new member to exhibit good deeds and behavior without the need or use of theology.
 Reason Riders will never expect a reward for their actions and shall remain humble.
-The Reason Riders shall especially cultivate respectful relations with neighboring Motorcycle Clubs and Riding Groups.
+RRAMA shall especially cultivate respectful relations with neighboring Motorcycle Clubs and Riding Groups.

-a) To promote interest in various forms of motorcycle activities associated with those riders that are Atheist, Agnostics, Spiritual without formal religious practices, and those Free from Religion.
+a) To promote interest in various forms of motorcycle activities associated with those riders that are Atheist, Agnostics, and those Free from Religion.

-b) To create relationships and bonds with those people seeking to further the non- theistic way of life.
+b) To create relationships and bonds with those people seeking to further the humanist way of life.
 To encourage the open discussion of such concepts without fear of ostracizing themselves.
 To live the way of life that best suits that person without condemnation of differing ways of life.

 d) To raise awareness of motorcycle safety and safety concerns

 The Name of the Association is: Reason Riders Atheist Motorcycle Association.
-The principle office and formal address is located at: 17856 W. Summerhaven Dr Goodyear AZ, 85338
+The principal office and formal address is located at: Glendale, AZ

 FULL MEMBERS – A Full Member must meet the following requirements: